 Definition of cantankerous in English:

-Bad-tempered, argumentative, and uncooperative: a crusty, cantankerous old man
+Bad-tempered, argumentative, and uncooperative: he can be a cantankerous old fossil at times

 More example sentences

 - When the cantankerous old miller dies of a heart attack, he bequeaths his property to his eldest son, his donkey to the second, and the mill cat to his youngest son Mark.

 - Now we have responsibility for my 88 year old cantankerous maiden aunt who suffers from moderately severe dementia and resides in a rest home.

 - This isn't like the cantankerous old Johnboy we've come to know and loathe, and frankly I find this a bit disturbing, but a welcome change.